-During the current Covid-19 pandemic, the Company has demonstrated its ability to continue its operations remotely.
+During the current COVID-19 pandemic, the Company demonstrated its ability to continue its operations remotely with no significant disruptions.
 However, there are additional operational risks associated with this mode of working, including reliance on IT and communications.

 AIL's material risk concentration is in IT.